Newara: Demographics

 The village is mainly inhabited by Jats.
 The other major castes are Brahman, Mali, Muslims, Baniya, Meenas and Jatav.

 The village is equipped with all modern developments and has a regular supply of electricity (now owning its own 32 kV Grid Sub Station), water, modern agriculture means and proper public-private facilities in education.

 Agriculture

 Newara is one of the biggest village in the Bharatpur District in terms of agricultural land.
 Almost 80% of the population depend on agriculture as a source of income.
 With the spread of education, the people are now becoming familiar with new agricultural techniques.
 Use of sprinkler pumps, tractors, fertilizers, pesticides and the use of high yielding seeds, submersible pumps, etc. has proved to be a boon for agricultural development in the village.

 The major crops include wheat, mustard, gram, bajra, jwar, gwar.
-The major vegetable crops include: watermelon, muskmelon, cucumber, tinda, pumpkin, locky, kaddu, lady finger, etc.
+The major vegetable crops include: watermelon, melon, cucumber, tinda, pumpkin, locky, kaddu, lady finger, etc.